Technics EAH-AZ80 review: audio all-rounder

 Technics has managed to cram four microphones into each earbud, using both feed-forward and feed-back listening for the on-board active noise cancelling.
 Software called JustMyVoice also draws from parent company Panasonic’s experience with cordless phone tech for clearer voice calls.
 Beam-forming focuses on your voice while the other mics isolate wind noise, so you don’t need to shout over the sound of passing cars.

 Naturally Technics has made sure to pack at least one high quality wireless codec, with LDAC Bluetooth appearing alongside the standard SBC and AAC codecs.
 As long as your phone supports LDAC you can enable it through the companion app (more on that below), although there are a few caveats.
-LDAC streaming is more prone to dropouts in areas with lots of signal interference (think a busy train station during commuter hours), and while we didn’t notice any major playback problems during morning rush hour, your mileage may vary.
+LDAC streaming is more prone to dropouts in areas with lots of signal interference (think a busy train station during commuter hours), and while I didn’t notice any major playback problems during morning rush hour, your mileage may vary.

 LDAC also can’t be used with the AZ80’s other party trick: three-device multipoint connectivity.
-This is the only pair of in-ears we’ve tested with the option to pair with three different gadgets at the same time, but you have to accept a standard Bluetooth bitrate to do it.
+This is the only pair of in-ears I’ve tested with the option to pair with three different gadgets at the same time, but you have to accept a standard Bluetooth bitrate to do it.
 That’s a minor trade-off if you’re using kit that doesn’t have LDAC support, though.

-The AZ80 puts in a decent showing when it comes to battery life, managing more than six hours of listening during our testing with ANC enabled.
+The AZ80 puts in a decent showing when it comes to battery life, managing more than six hours of listening during my testing with ANC enabled.
 Switching off noise cancelling doesn’t bring a major boost, but you might eke another 45 minutes before the buds need a trip to the charging case.
 That has enough juice for three full recharges before it also needs topping up, which can be by either USB-C or Qi wireless pad.

 Those numbers were only when using AAC Bluetooth; figures drop to around four hours and 16 hours respectively for the buds and the case when swapping to LDAC.
 That puts them behind the very best true wireless in-ears, but at least you have the option to quickly swap between codecs when battery life is a priority.

-App & interface: mostly minimal
+Interface: mostly minimal

 The Technics companion app is well worth an install, as it gives fine-grain control over noise cancelling, microphone sensitivity and EQ settings, as well as the usual control customisations and over-the-air firmware updates.